AimerGDiaz/Codes_Repository/README.md

 source ~/.bashrc
 ```

+To running here, I need to use these commands into scripts, and then you
-however you must use the `-i` option, which means:
+must use the `-i` parameter, which means:

 `-i        If the -i option is present, the shell is interactive.`

 Let’s see an example, tell me computer how looks the reverse
-complementary sequence of ACCCCGAGACTAGGTAGAGACA, how many nucleotides
+complementary sequence of ACCCCGAGACTAGGTAGAGACA and how many
-are there?:
+nucleotides are there?:

 This is how looks the script for this: